 Solar Inverter 101: A Beginner's Guide

-In this simple guide to solar inverters, we will go over the three core questions most people have about them.
+In this simple guide to solar inverters, we’ll cover the three basic questions most people have.
 These are:

 - What does an inverter do?